SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 macroeconomics, and that, like the lack of trained psychiatric nurses, is a big f-ing problem.

-I'd say the lack of honest and courageous journalists is the bigger f-ing problem.
+I'd say the lack of honest and courageous journalists is the bigger problem.
 Too many of them have libertarian tendencies or have drunk the neoliberal austerity koolaid.
 Sometimes this derives from a protestant work ethic, but they've then got it all horribly backwards.

 The protestant work ethic, for what good it is, tells you to employ people, not unemploy them.
 You do not therefore "tighten the belt of government"!
-That's a false metaphor.
+That's a false metaphor in any case.
 The government is the provider of currency "bread and water" metaphorically, so needs to issue for public purpose, unconstrained, not withdraw the sustenance because "they will run out of this bread".
 They cannot run out of NZ dollars, and are not beholden to bond markets for finance.